crossplane/crossplane/design/one-pager-default-resource-class.md

 ```

 Internally, Crossplane will first check to see if a resource class is referenced.
 If not, it will check to see if a class annotated as `default` has been created for the given kind.
 Ultimately, if one does not exist, it will fail to provision the resource.

+## Controllers

+Currently, each Crossplane resource kind (i.e. GKE Cluster, AWS S3 Bucket, etc.) has a controller that reconciles claims for that resource by binding them to the corresponding managed type.
+These controllers use [predicates](https://github.com/negz/crossplane/blob/resourceful/pkg/resource/predicates.go)(TEMPORARY LINK) to ensure that there is a provisioner defined for the class referenced by the claim.
+If the claim contains no reference to a class, the controller will not act on the claim.

+Default resource classes require an additional controller for each resource kind that watches for claims of that resource that have no class reference defined.
+The controller will check for this using predicates in the same fashion as the claim controller.
+Upon discovery of a claim without a class reference, the controller searches for a class with an `abstractResource` field that matches the claim kind, and a `default` field set to `true`.

+Finally, the controller will set the `ClassRef` of the claim to the discovered default class.
+The claim will now pass the predicates of the resource claim controller, and will be bound using the default class implementation.

 ## Future Considerations